Francessco121/Discore/docs/guides/misc/permission_checking.md

     DiscordMessage message = e.Message;

     if (message.Member == null)
+    {
+        // Ignore DMs.
+        return;
+    }

-    // Obtain the full entities for the channel and guild
+    // Obtain the full entities for the channel and guild.

-    DiscordShardCache cache = e.Shard.Cache;

-    // Note: This example assumes that this message originated from a guild channel,
+    //
+    // This is necessary because only the full entity classes contain role
+    // permissions and channel-specific permission overwrites.
+    //
+    // Typically, this is achieved by using a DiscordMemoryCache or by caching
-    // and that everything is available in the cache.
+    // guilds and guild channels in a custom way.
-    // Applications should take care in obtaining this information safely.

-    DiscordGuildTextChannel guildTextChannel = cache.GetGuildTextChannel(message.ChannelId);
+    DiscordGuildChannel guildChannel = ...;
-    DiscordGuild guild = cache.GetGuild(guildTextChannel.GuildId);
+    DiscordGuild guild = ...;
-    DiscordGuildMember member = cache.GetGuildMember(guild.Id, message.Author.Id);

     if (message.Content.StartsWith("!delete"))
     {
-        // Check if this user has permission to use this command in this channel. if (DiscordPermissionHelper.HasPermission(DiscordPermission.ManageMessages,
+        // Check if this user has permission to use this command in this channel.
+        //
+        // TIP: You can also call message.Member.HasPermission(...), which is a
+        // shortcut for DiscordPermissionHelper.HasPermission.
+        if (DiscordPermissionHelper.HasPermission(DiscordPermission.ManageMessages,
-            member, guild, guildTextChannel))
+            message.Member, guild, guildChannel))
         {
             // Handle !delete command...
         }